-Joanin Becot, Sainte Colombe and Veyry.
+Joanin Becot, Sainte Colombe, and Veyry.
 Pleasant wines with perfumed and tasty dark berries, well-composed and with a round aftertaste.
 87-88p.

 UNLESS STATED OTHERWISE, ALL WINES LISTED BELOW WERE TASTED IN SEPTEMBER 2009 IN COPENHAGEN

-D'Aiguilhe 2007 – soft, tasty and round wine which will mature quickly.
+D'Aiguilhe 2007 – soft, tasty, and round wine which will mature quickly.
 86p.

-Angelus 2007 - had very ripe fruit on the nose (black cherries), fine intensity, extracted on the palate but still fine balance and length.
+Angelus 2007 - had very ripe fruit on the nose (black cherries), fine intensity, extracted on the palate but still delicate balance and length.
 Less flamboyant now when in the bottle.
 91p.
 Tasted in September 2010.

 Cantemerle 2007 – fruity, tasty, reasonable intensity and length.
 Already drinkable.
 86p.
 Same impression in September 2010.

-Les Carmes Haut Brion 2007 – light, soft and round wine.
+Les Carmes Haut Brion 2007 – light, soft, and round wine.
 Barely exciting.
 86p.